 Here’s How It Goes.

-Monday through Friday I’ll launch the game with the first clue being a wine map.
+Monday, Wednesday and Friday I’ll launch the game with the first clue being a wine map.
 This is going to be our starting base and is often an area that folks will encounter blind tasting examples from.

 I’m going to feature plenty of grapes that aren’t included in blind tastings, but I do regularly reference the Court of Master Sommeliers’ list of Probable Red Grape Varieties and Probable White Grape Varieties.
 If you’re a wine student and don’t already have those pages bookmarked, you should bookmark them now.